ogaml/ogaml.github.io/_modules/ogamlcore.md

 ---
 modulename: OgamlCore
-abstract: Main functions for an ogaml project
+abstract: low-level event and window management
 ---

 We have yet to figure what we want to write here.